 Families will appreciate that there is special children's narration (available in 4 languages) and that kids two and under ride free with an adult.

 Big Bus New York

-All of Big Bus's double decker buses offer both indoor and outdoor seating, which is a great option when the weather is cold or wet.
+All of Big Bus's double-decker buses offer both indoor and outdoor seating, which is a great option when the weather is cold or wet.
 They have tour guides providing live commentary on all their routes, as well as recorded commentary in ten languages (English, Spanish, French, German, Italian, Portuguese, Japanese, Mandarin, Korean and Russian) on their Uptown and Downtown Loops.

 Big Bus New York offers four different routes to enjoy: an Uptown Loop that travels from Midtown through the Upper West Side into Harlem and back down along Fifth Avenue through the Upper East Side; a Downtown Loop that covers Midtown, SoHo and stops in Battery Park City before heading back north through Chelsea along the West Side Highway; the Brooklyn Tour lasts roughly 90 minutes and travels across the Manhattan Bridge to Prospect Park and back into Manhattan (this is not a hop-on, hop-off tour); the Night Tour lasts roughly two hours and travels from Times Square south into Brooklyn and back again.

-They offer a variety of different tickets (and some even include a bagel breakfast!) but the Deluxe 2-Day All Loops is a good deal for $59 since it also includes a Hornblower Sightseeing Cruise.
+They offer a variety of different tickets (and some even include a bagel breakfast!) but the Deluxe 2-Day All Loops is a good deal since it also includes a Hornblower Sightseeing Cruise.
 You can often save even more by booking online (and they don't require a printed ticket like some of the other companies) so you can still take advantage of the online savings if you don't have access to a printer.